 A cough, nasal discharge and marked breathing effort using the abdominal muscles (‘heaves’) are all signs of Equine Asthma.
 The signs are caused by the lower airways narrowing through muscle spasm and excess mucus production.
 The more the airways react, the more sensitive they become to other irritants.

 Diagnosis is through clinical examination and assessment and sampling of the lower respiratory tract using an endoscope.

 Treatment involves the use of medication to relax the airways and stop muscle spasm.

 Irritants can be removed from the horse’s environment with the correct management.
 Equine Asthma is effectively a disease caused by the domestication of the horse and stabling.
 Fortunately, 80% of horses can be treated by a change in management alone by providing a well-ventilated environment and reducing exposure to irritants.

 Soaking hay for at least 20 minutes with complete immersion under the water will remove dust and spores allowing a forage suitable to feed.
 Alternatively steaming hay will have the same beneficial effects without the mess and waste of soaking.
 Haylage is suitable to feed as its production avoids dust and spores.
-Bucket feed should be dampened before feeding.
+Bucket feed should be dampened prior to feeding.

 Dust free bedding can also help to reduce the irritant burden on the horse’s respiratory tract.
 Rubber mats, paper, shavings and aubiose bedding are preferable to straw.
 Ammonia is produced from urine in bedding and therefore provision of a dry clean bed with adequate drainage is of utmost importance.